ROTATION OF OBJECTS ABOUT AN ARBITRARY AXIS

 After the selection of any numerical value with a click it will be readable on the white display, as in figure 2.

-A click in button E after a selected numerical value will acquire: the point coordinate, the index of a point to be connected by a line segment, the index of a line segment to be erased, the angle of rotation or the scale factor.
+A click in button E after a selected numerical value will acquire: the point coordinate or the index of a point to be connected by a line segment or the index of a line segment to be erased or the angle of rotation or the scale factor.

 The function panel can be moved to a new position on the screen by a push and drag mouse action on the blue button, see figure 1.

 What can be done if a click on the wrong number occurs?
-It can be discarded after a series of clicks on button C and select the right number.
+The program can get rid of it after a series of clicks on button C to return and then select the right number.
 Check in the blue pages as soon as possible and continue if it is all right, either start again.
 This work requires attention.
-It is strongly recommended to prepare a ordered printed list containing the input data before the work with GIRA2 and it is not recommended to work in hurry, tired and nervous.
-If only a point is visible on the projection after some connections by straight line segments among points are done, please try the acquisition of a larger scale factor, adequate to the screen dimensions.
+It is strongly recommended to prepare a ordered printed list containing the input data before the work with GIRA7B and it is not recommended to work in hurry, tired and nervous.
+If only a point is visible on the projection after some connections by straight line segments among points are done, please try the acquisition of another suitable scale factor, adequate to the screen dimensions.

 Ci